 Scott & Fetzer laid off several hundred from the Virden Lighting division in 1970 and 1975 because of housing sale declines.
 11 15 It then sold off its Virden Lighting and Rembrandt Lamp divisions in December 1977 to a newly formed company, the Virden Corporation.
 11

 Virden failed to make payment to 300 employees on August 6, 1979.
 12 13 The company had claimed that it was because of a parts shortage, but the company could not meet its financial obligations.
-12 The company anticipated on reopening but laid off the remainder of the employees in January 1980.
-On October 28-31, a complete auction was held at Virden Lighting, including its metalworking machinery, punch presses, lathes, machine shop, $700,000 in inventory, $1 million in parts, print shop and real estate.
+12 The company anticipated reopening but laid off the remainder of the employees in January 1980.
+On October 28-31, a complete auction was held at Virden Lighting, including its metalworking machinery, punch presses, lathes, machine shop, $700,000 in inventory, $1 million in parts, print shop, and real estate.
 18

 - “Westinghouse Electric Corp.”
 Encyclopedia of Cleveland History.
 N.p.: Case Western Reserve University, n.d.
 Web.
 11 July 2012.
 Article.

 - Pledger, Marcia.
 “Businesses fade away, but not their messages.”
 Plain Dealer [Cleveland] 24 Apr.2011, D1: n. pag.
 Print.

 - Sperry Erwin S. “Trade Items.”
 The Brass World and Platers’ Guide 7.10 (Oct.
 1911): 377.
 Print.

 - Sperry Erwin S. “Trade Items.”
 The Brass World and Platers’ Guide 7.2 (Feb.
 1911): 72.
 Print.

 - “Eaton Corporation History.”
 International Directory of Company Histories, Vol.67.
 St. James Press, 2005.
 Print.